-The only thing you may take into consideration is that some flavors are difficult to recreate with real, raw ingredients.
+Just take into consideration that some flavors are difficult to recreate with real, raw ingredients.

 For example, tea with real caramel pieces may have less intense caramel aroma that a tea from the store with artificial or natural caramel flavouring.

 Now that you know what tea blends are and why would want to make them, let’s get into the practicalities.